 Calling all entrepreneurs, artists, innovators, leaders, performers, communicators, and creatives...

-Apply as a freshman student if you’ve completed high school, home school, or a GED and have not enrolled in coursework at a post-secondary college or university.
-This excludes dual enrollments, courses taken at Columbia College Chicago, and/or any post-secondary enrollment during the summer immediately following secondary school graduation or GED completion.
+Apply as a freshman student if you have completed or expect to complete high school, home school, or a GED (called HiSET in some states) and have not earned college credit at a college or university before your first day at Columbia.
+This excludes dual enrollments, courses taken at Columbia College Chicago, and/or any post-secondary enrollment during the summer immediately following secondary school graduation or GED (or HiSET) completion.

 Ready to apply?
 Follow these steps.

 Use the link above to Columbia’s application, or add Columbia as a school when you complete the Common Application.
 You can submit either application; please do not submit both.